nickmvincent/you-geo-see/README.md

 Note that to get results after accounting for qualitative codes you would need to re-run analysis.py with --coded_metrics argument.

+Note the code can also be edited to use [McNemar's test](https://en.wikipedia.org/wiki/McNemar%27s_test) which gives very similar results to [Fisher's test](https://en.wikipedia.org/wiki/Fisher%27s_exact_test).

 # Warnings relate to running comparisons
-Don't run ALL comparisons for ALL databses - for instance running a high-income vs. low-income test on the urban-rural database.
+Don't run ALL comparisons for ALL databses - for instance running a high-income vs. low-income test using data from the urban-rural database.
 Use collect_comparisons.py to get a manageable summary of all the tests

 # Sanity Checking Analysis
-There's a lot of data manipulating going in analysis.py and then plotters.py One easy to sanity check some results is to manually inspect the serp_df.csv file that's written in the subdirectories of outputs/
+There's a lot of data manipulating going in analysis.py and then plotters.py.

+One easy way to sanity check some results is to manually inspect the serp_df.csv file that's written in the subdirectories of `outputs`/.

 For instance, if we want to double check the fact that our "importance_plot" suggets that medical queries appear in about 45% of all first-page results, we can open serp_df.describe().csv in `2018-01-18_population_weighted_40_extra.db__med_sample_first_20/` and verify that indeed, Wikipedia appeared in 360/800 = 0.45 of all pages.